 Removing debris may be more challenging for patients with fixed, conventional braces.
 If plaque accumulates around the brackets, this may lead to dental decay and inflamed gums (gingivitis).
 Again, gingivitis is reversible.
-However, when gingivitis advances, it morphs into incurable, damaging periodontitis.
+But when it advances, it morphs into incurable, destructive periodontitis.

 Scientists at Harvard believe that inflammation is a response from the immune system.
 The immune system sends white blood cells to eliminate bacteria and disease, but gum tissue becomes collateral damage.

-Patients with advanced periodontitis are associated with a higher risk for diabetes, chronic respiratory disease, and other systemic inflammatory conditions.
+Patients with advanced periodontitis are associated with a higher risk for diabetes, chronic respiratory disease, cardiac problems, and other serious conditions.
 Periodontitis is less likely to develop in patients who use clear aligners.

-According to a journal posted by the International Scholarly Research Notices, gum disease can happen at any stage of orthodontic treatment, so providers must monitor and manage aggressive periodontitis before, after, and during treatment.
-Removable aligners and routine checkups can help dentists prevent the effects of aggressive gum disease, including bone loss.
+If you are starting orthodontic treatment, it’s important to keep your gums healthy.
+According to a journal posted by the International Scholarly Research Notices, gum disease can happen at any stage of orthodontic treatment.
+So, providers must monitor and manage aggressive periodontitis before, after, and during treatment.
+Removable aligners and routine checkups can help dentists prevent the effects of the advanced stage of gum disease, including tooth and bone loss.

 Become an Orthosnap Provider Today